J-PAL Affiliated Professor

-She has also been a co-author on major reports and journal publications evaluating welfare-to-work RCTs, including the influential Minnesota Family Investment Program.
+Lisa has also been a co-author on major reports and journal publications evaluating welfare-to-work RCTs, including the influential Minnesota Family Investment Program.